jiecchen/academic-kickstart/content/home/talks.md

 +++
 # Recent and Upcoming Talks widget.
-widget = "talks"
+widget = "news"
 active = true
 date = 2016-04-20T00:00:00

-title = "Recent & Upcoming Talks"
+title = "Recent News"
 subtitle = ""

 # Order that this section will appear in.